 (Arabic) small North African cymbals

-(German f.) handwriting department
+(German f.) sistrum

-(German m.) hand guard
+(German m.) hand mixer

 Hands, The